alxm01/alxm01/README.md

 ### Hi there 👋
+Hi, my name is Alex Mauriz and I'm a new software developer.
+My hobbies include but are not limited to; martial arts, reading, gaming, and modifying cars.
 <!--
 **alxm01/alxm01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.